b1llg/MPFSplusplus/README.md

 # MPFS++

-MPFS++ is an attempt at creating a modular, easy to use, multyphyics finite element code.
+MPFS++ is an attempt at creating a modular, easy to use, multiphysics finite element code.

 ## Project Objectives
 MPFS++ uses a custom input format to assign property, assign material and define multiple domains for solid mechanics, heat transfer and fluid mechanics.